 Lovely village to walk around.

+Lovely village to walk around.
+The boating lake is central to everything.
+Go and visit the Thorpness emporium for a look around followed by a coffee @the kitchen.
 If you are looking for a good pub for dinner go to The Dolphin Inn, a good menu and its dog friendly; as are lots of eateries in the area.

 Ann